Sweeten your coffee, tea and cocktails with this tasty Brown Sugar Syrup! It adds a complex palette of molasses, caramel and toffee to every sip.

 instructions

-- In a medium saucepan over medium heat, combine sugar and water.
+- In a medium saucepan, combine sugar and water.1 cup packed brown sugar, 1 cup water

-- Store in a mason jar for up to one month.
+- Store in a mason jar in the fridge for up to 1 month.

 recommended products